CrusaderX/kubernetes/helm/README.md

 ## Helm tips & tricks

-1. Imagine that someone have many services with one template and want to pick service options for it.
+Imagine that someone has many services with one template and want to pick service options for it.
 Example:

-`values.yaml`
+values.yaml:
 ```yaml
 services:
     ms01: